akshatsingh16/personal-assistent/README.md

 # personal-assistent
-tryink to make jarvis like assistent with python
+trying to make jarvis like assistent with python